muratk3n/thirdwave/en/2016/11/why-is-democracy-better.md

 policy positions (hmm I assign a number from 1 to 10 to each position, then average them all, compare both candidates,that is the likelihood of my vote).
 People are much better deciding on people, not on issues.
-On the other hand if a politicians wins, all of his or her policy positions are not immediately validated, since people did not give a shit about them.
+This also implies that a win does not validate a politician's all policy positions, since people mostly did not give a shit about them.
 Taking the vote as a confirmation of all previously positions, locking them in, or thinking people are some kind of magical policy oracle is a fallacy.
-Everyone has a job to do - modernity is based on this.
-If politicians bitch and moan too loudly on that, we can definitely arrange that they do not have to do much of anything.
+Everyone has a job to do - modernity is based on the division of labor.
+Post-modernity could be something else, we are not there yet.

 Which election system is best?
-The French run-off system, being more demanding, and requiring bigger W, looks to be it.
-From BdM's The Dictator's Handbook:
+BdM has good things to say on the French run-off system, being more demanding.
+From BdM's The Dictator's
+Handbook:

 "It is worth observing that the United States has one of the world’s biggest winning coalitions both in absolute numbers and as a